-We regularly use bay leaves in cooking and knowing the health benefits of the bay leaf just makes me enjoy the dishes more.
+We regularly use bay leaves in cooking, and knowing the health benefits of the leaf just makes me enjoy the dishes more.

 What’s your pick for the best bay leaf health benefit?

-Although bay leaf is quite common and almost everyone knows about it and may have consumed it already, it is always the best choice to consult first with your doctor or medical professional.
+Although bay leaf is quite common and almost everyone knows about it and may have consumed it already, it is always best to consult with your doctor or medical professional first.

 If you know someone who can benefit from this article, please share it with that person.

 Until next time.